Spraynard/user_awards/README.md

 One of the main goals of this plugin is to gamify experiences on your website and reward users with awards that they would appreciate based on the specific actions that they take.

+### Todos
+This will be added to in interations

+#### Release

+* Mass Assign Award on the post edit page
+* Mass Give Award on the post edit page
+* Singular give award on the post edit page.
+Possibly just make a checkbox in the "Assign Award" meta box

 ## Installation

 Put the plugins files within your `wp-content/plugins/` folder and then activate it from the admin view as you would any regular plugin.